Lucas Cavallini: International career

 Cavallini was named to the Canadian 40-man provisional team for the 2017 CONCACAF Gold Cup by Canada coach Octavio Zambrano on June 6, 2017.
 He was confirmed as part of the final 23-man squad on June 27.

 Cavallini scored his first goals for Canada on September 9, 2018, netting a brace in an 8–0 victory over the U.S. Virgin Islands in a CONCACAF Nations League qualifier.
 On May 30, 2019, Cavallini was named to the final squad for the 2019 CONCACAF Gold Cup.
 He scored a hat-trick in a 7–0 win over Cuba during the group stage on June 23, and had a chance to score his fourth goal from a penalty spot, but his panenka went over the crossbar.
 On March 29, 2021, Cavallini scored his second hat-trick with Canada, as a substitute, in an 11–0 win over Cayman Islands in the team's second 2022 World Cup qualifying match.

 In July 2021 Cavallini was named to the Canadian squad for the 2021 CONCACAF Gold Cup.
 In November 2022, Cavallini was called-up to Canada's 26-man squad for the 2022 FIFA World Cup.
+He made one appearance for Canada in Qatar, in Canada's second match on November 27 against Croatia.

+In June 2023, Cavallini was named to the final 23-man squad for Canada ahead of the 2023 CONCACAF Nations League Finals.
+On June 19, he was named to the squad for the 2023 CONCACAF Gold Cup.